-When sitting tests, some children with SEND are considered for extra support to access the tasks.
-Some are supported 1 to 1, can have timed breaks, be granted additional time or sit exams in a quiet setting in a small group to aid concentration.
-These access arrangements are also considered for the Y6 tests.
+When sitting assessments, some children with SEND are considered for extra support to access the tasks.
+This can include 1 to 1 support, timed breaks, scribe and/or reader, additional time or a quiet setting in a small group to aid concentration.
+These access arrangements are also considered for the Y6 SATs assessments.
 If a class teacher (alongside the SENCo & Head Teacher), decide that a particular child is working significantly below age appropriate levels in Year-6, they will be disapplied from sitting the Y6 tests and will be assessed by Teacher Assessment only.

-The SEND provision map records the type of intervention a pupil is receiving, our pupils' progress throughout the school and records how much progress each pupil makes; following interventions.
+The SEND provision map records the interventions a pupil is receiving, our pupils' progress throughout the school and records how much progress each pupil makes following interventions.